cgomesu/website/_posts/2021-01-15-Esp32cam-tasmota-webcam-server.md

 which should reply with a `json` parsable by utilities such as `jq`.

 Finally, the **flash LED** is controlled by **GPIO4** and the **red LED** is controlled by **GPIO33**.
-Their state can be changed programmatically as well.  (*Updated in September 1st, 2021.*) As of release `9.5.0`, the default stable release already creates a `PWM` component for the **flash LED**, which allows to turn it `on` and `off`, as well as control its intensity, and it also creates a `LedLink_i` component for the **red LED**, which blinks whenever the ESP32-cam is not connected to a wireless network, as a physical marker of lack of connectivity.
+Their state can be changed programmatically as well.  (*Updated in September 1st, 2021.*) As of release `9.5.0`, the default stable release automatically creates a `PWM` component for the **flash LED**, which allows to turn it `on` and `off`, as well as control its intensity, and it also creates a `LedLink_i` component for the **red LED**, which blinks whenever the ESP32-cam is not connected to a wireless network, as a physical marker of lack of connectivity.

 ## Fixing the timezone
-If you installed a pre-compilled firmware, there's a chance your device is using the incorrect timezone.
+If you installed a pre-compiled firmware, there's a chance your device is using the incorrect timezone.
 To check the current timezone, go to **Console** and type

 ```
 timezone